Prepare to amaze us!

 Resources to help you complete the task in Scratch or Scratch Jnr are at the bottom of this page.
 They are aimed at the children, not the teachers!

-Below is a guide for teachers that will help to plan the event in your class or school (make it full screen to see the text best – symbol bottom right):
+Below is a guide for teachers that will help to plan the event in your class or school (click to open):

 There are many different roles in an animation studio, some of which you will need to cover today:

 In an animation studio everyone has a role and the team makes the dream work….but with only one day, you may want to work in teams to generate ideas but then create your own personal piece of work so that you get to experience all roles.